 - Investment fund shares/units issued include the shares or units the IFs have issued.
 This item indicates the net assets of the IFs and represents the value of the investors' holdings.
 This is by far the most important item on the liability side of the IF balance sheet. - Loans and deposits received include any funds the IFs may have received in the form of deposits or loans.
-For instance, IFs may borrow money and invest it, in addition to the money received from the sales of shares/units, to create leveraged investments. - Remaining (or "other") liabilities is a residual category and includes any liabilities which are not included in the two other liability categories.
-Interest accrued, but not yet paid, on the loans and deposits received, and financial derivatives with a negative market value are included in this category.
+For instance, IFs may borrow money and invest it, in addition to the money received from the sales of shares/units, to create leveraged investments. - Other liabilities is a residual category and includes any liabilities which are not included in the two other liability categories.
+Interest accrued but not yet paid on the loans and deposits received, and financial derivatives with a negative market value, are included in this category.

-Further breakdowns of assets and liabilities
+5 Further breakdowns of assets and liabilities

-A number of asset and liability items presented in the previous section are further broken down.
+A number of asset and liability items presented in the previous section are broken down further.
 The breakdowns presented in this section are typically included in the quarterly dataset only.
-For the holdings of securities by IFs further breakdowns are available also on a monthly basis.
+For the holdings of securities by IFs, further breakdowns are available on a monthly basis.

-The geographical breakdown indicates the residency of the counterpart of the IFs in a given asset or liability item.
-The breakdown at least consists of a split into domestic, other euro area Member States and non-euro area counterparts.
-For holdings of all types of securities, the breakdown is more detailed and allows for identification of counterparts resident in the euro area, in non-euro area EU countries, the United States and Japan.
+The geographical breakdown indicates the residency of the counterparty of the IFs in a given asset or liability item.
+As a minimum, the breakdown consists of a split into domestic, other euro area, and non-euro area counterparties.
+For holdings of all types of securities, the breakdown is more detailed and allows for the identification of counterparties resident in the euro area, non-euro area EU countries, the United States and Japan.

-On the assets side, all items except remaining assets include the geographical breakdown.
+On the assets side, all items except other assets include the geographical breakdown.
 For example, holdings of securities are broken down according to the geographical location of the issuer of the security.
 In the case of holdings of real estate, recorded under non-financial assets, the breakdown shows the location of the real estate.

 On the liabilities side, the breakdown of IF shares/units issued shows the residency of the holders of the shares/units, i.e. the residency of the investors in the IFs.
-The available breakdown allows a distinction to be made between domestic, other euro area Member States and non-euro area resident holders of the shares/units.
+The available breakdown allows a distinction to be made between domestic, other euro area and non-euro area resident holders of the shares/units.

-The sectoral breakdown indicates the economic sector of the counterpart.
-The available sectors consist of MFIs (which also include MMFs), general government, other financial institutions (which include, in addition to IFs, e.g. financial vehicle corporations), insurance corporations and pension funds, non-financial corporations and households.
-This breakdown is available if the counterpart of the financial assets on whom the IFs have a claim is resident in the euro area.
+The sectoral breakdown indicates the economic sector of the counterparty.
+The available sectors are monetary financial institutions (MFIs) (which also include

+MMFs), general government, IFs, other financial institutions (which include financial vehicle corporations, for example), insurance corporations, pension funds, non-financial corporations and households.
+This breakdown is available if the counterparty of the financial assets on whom the IFs have a claim is resident in the euro area.
 This makes it possible, for example, to identify to what extent the IFs are investing in debt issued by euro area governments, non-financial corporations and financial institutions.

-The maturity breakdown refers to the original maturity of securities other than shares held by the IFs.
+The maturity breakdown refers to the original maturity of debt securities held by the IFs.
 The three maturity bands are: up to one year, over one year and up to two years, and over two years.
 The breakdown is available for securities issued by euro area residents.

-The currency breakdown indicates the currency in which the securities other than shares are denominated, and consists of a split into euro / other currencies.
+The currency breakdown indicates the currency in which the debt securities are denominated, and consists of a split into euro/other currencies.
 This breakdown is available for securities issued by euro area MFIs.